-8. Conclusions and future prospective
+Conclusions and future prospective

-Quercetin is the particular class of bioactive flavonoid built upon the flavon structure that plays a remarkable role in facilitating numerous plant functions.
-However, it is still regarded as an enigmatic compound.
-It is becoming highly apparent that quercetin is a multifaceted compound in plants.
+Quercetin is the particular class of bioactive flavonoid built upon the flavon structure that plays a remarkable role in facilitating numerous functions in plants but is still regarded as an enigmatic compound.
+However, it is becoming highly apparent that quercetin is a multifaceted compound in plants.
 This review gives a better understanding of several key characteristic features related to flavonoids, especially quercetin, including their potential sources in plants.
 Interestingly, recent reports on flavonoid biosynthesis show their regulation at the molecular level.
 Thus, signal transduction pathways in plants cover a significant part of this review.
-Furthermore, recent detailed IAA and ABA-mediated signaling is also reviewed, providing a better understanding of how flavonoids, especially quercetin, play several major functions in plants (i.e., antioxidant and antimicrobial compounds).
+Furthermore, recent detailed IAA and ABA-mediated signaling is also reviewed, providing a better understanding that flavonoids, especially quercetin, play several major functions in plants, i.e., antioxidant and antimicrobial compounds.
 Apart from this, quercetin also plays a critical role in triggering several plant physiological attributes such as seed germination, growth, photosynthesis, and yield traits under healthy and stressful environment.
 Quercetin plays a significant role in maintaining the balanced concentration of ROS and lipid peroxidation and augmenting several physiological functions to confer environmental stress tolerance.
 The most remarkable role of flavonoids is providing a shield against harmful UV rays.
-Nevertheless, quercetin is a potent flavonoid with a diverse function in plants.
+Nevertheless, quercetin is a potent flavonoid that has a diverse function in plants.

-Due to the remarkable role of quercetin in plant physio-biochemical responses under a healthy and stressful environment, further research should be directed to more accurately identify metabolic, molecular, and signaling regulators involved in environmental stress tolerance, as well as the cross-talk between quercetin and plant hormones.
-Such work would contribute to a better understanding of the mechanisms involved in crop improvement and sustainable agricultural practices.
+Due to the remarkable role of quercetin in plant physio-biochemical responses under healthy and stressful environment, further research should be directed to more accurately identify metabolic, molecular, and signaling regulators involved in environmental stress tolerance, as well as cross-talk of quercetin with plant hormones.
+Thereby contribute to a better understanding of the mechanisms involved in crop improvement and sustainable agricultural practices.